dhardestylewis/terrain_aggregator/README_LONG.md

 # Simplifying this workflow

 The `terrain_aggregator` produces a single, uniform, and seamless terrain dataset at the highest available resolution and the best available year.
-This enables engineers to skip steps 1.-4. above and begin immediately upscaling terrain data to their preferred resolution and cropping it to their study areas.
+This greatly simplifies steps 1.-4. above, enabling engineers to far more rapidly work directly with the data they need.

 Here is the new, simpler workflow starting from the `single_seamless_elevation` product that the `terrain_aggregator` produces :